ysig/GraKeL/0.1a7/_sources/documentation/core_concepts.rst.txt

 - The :code:`transform` method calculates the kernel matrix between a new collection of graphs and the one given as input to :code:`fit` or to :code:`fit_transform`.

 .. note::
-    The very idea that lies before fitting concerns holding a reference dataset.
-This means a collections of features should be stored into memory and **not** get corrupted throughout various applications of :code:`transform`.
-This however - the need of copying and protecting the reference data - produces a computational overhead in kernels such as the :code:`odd_sth` where the user will may prefer the computational advantages of applying a sole :code:`fit_transform`.
+    The :code:`fit` and :code:`fit_transform` methods usually extract some features from the set of graphs that is given as input.
+These features are stored into memory and are not modified by the applications of the :code:`transform` method.
+This (the need to copy and protect the extracted data) however adds some overhead to the computation of some kernels such as the ODD-STh kernel.
+In such cases, the user may prefer to use the :code:`fit_transform` method once and then manually retrieve the two kernel matrices.

 A kernel initialized as an instance of the :class:`grakel.Kernel` class is equivalent to an instance of the :class:`grakel.GraphKernel` generic wrapper corresponding to the same kernel if the attributes of the two kernels are identical to each other.
 To illustrate this, we will employ a deterministic graph kernel (the Wesfeiler-Lehman subtree kernel) and we will investigate if the kernel values produced by the two instances of the kernel are equal to each other.